-The Enemy of My Enemy is funded through the John S. and James L. Knight Foundation Detroit Knight Arts Challenge 2016, and the Network of Ensemble Theaters’ NET/TEN Exchange program.
+Work on The Enemy of My Enemy is funded through the John S. and James L. Knight Foundation Detroit Knight Arts Challenge 2016, the Network of Ensemble Theaters’ NET/TEN Exchange program, and Asian Cultural Council.
 Donate to The Enemy of My Enemy through our fiscal sponsor.